For a list of Dartmoor campsites, have a look in the Enjoy Dartmoor magazine .

 Motorhomes and camper vehicles

 More visitors each year are enjoying the National Park in their motorhomes and campervans, but the vehicle size may mean some roads are off limits.
-Please don’t rely on satellite navigation systems to get you to your destination, but use the helpful Coach Driver and Motorhome Guide for Dartmoor map (PDF Help)to plan your route.
+Please don’t rely on satellite navigation systems to get you to your destination, but use the helpful Coach Driver and Motorhome Guide for Dartmoor map to plan your route.

-Although it is convenient to pull into a layby to admire the view and have a cup of tea, overnight sleeping in vehicles at the roadside or in carparks is not permitted under National Park bylaws.
+Although it is convenient to pull into a layby to admire the view and have a cup of tea, overnight sleeping in vehicles at the roadside or in carparks is not permitted under National Park byelaws.

 Please use authorised sites which accept motorhomes for your overnight stay.

-As part of a Dartmoor walking expedition, it is acceptable to backpack camp for one or two nights in some areas of open moorland, well away from roads or settlement using a ‘no impact’ approach.
+As part of a Dartmoor walking expedition, it is acceptable to backpack camp for one or two nights in some areas of open moorland, well away from roads or settlements using a ‘no impact’ approach.

 Planning and preparation is essential for this type of activity.
-This includes having the right equipment and navigational skills to survive safely ‘well away from civilisation’ for a couple of days, and crucially knowing where you are permitted to camp.
+This includes having the right equipment and navigational skills to survive safely ‘well away from civilisation’ for a couple of days, and crucially, knowing where you are permitted to camp.
 This is the only type of camping permitted on the open moorland, however it is not permitted on all open moorland in the National Park and so checking our interactive camping map is essential to find out where you can pitch.
 The areas where you can backpack camp are shaded in purple.